 Our Story

-Our Story: The Origin of the Habibi Bear
+The Origin of the Habibi Bear

-A Purpose-Bred Dog for Healing, Love, and Modern Life
+A Purpose-Bred Companion Dog for Modern Life

 A Lifelong Love for Dogs